-Though commonly thought of as a vegetable, butternut squash is technically a fruit.
+Though commonly considered a vegetable, butternut squash is technically a fruit.

-It has many culinary uses and makes a great addition to many sweet and savory recipes.
+It has many culinary uses and adds greatly to many sweet and savory recipes.

-Butternut squash is not only tasty but also packs a punch of vitamins, minerals, fiber, and antioxidants.
+Butternut squash is tasty and packs a punch of vitamins, minerals, fiber, and antioxidants.

 This article tells you everything you need to know about butternut squash, including its nutrition, health benefits, and how to add it to your diet.